 - Traumatic brain injuries.
-Traumatic brain injuries are not always as dramatic as they sound—even a concussion is technically categorized as a traumatic brain injury.
-Nevertheless, traumatic brain injuries can cause serious side effects, such as blurred vision, dizziness, loss of sensation in the limbs, seizures, memory problems and more.
+Traumatic brain injuries (TBis) are not always as dramatic as they sound—even a concussion is technically categorized as a TBI.
+Nevertheless, TBIs can cause serious side effects, such as blurred vision, dizziness, loss of sensation in the limbs, seizures, memory problems, and more.

 - Spinal cord injuries.
-Damage to the vertebrae, or to the nerves and discs surrounding the spine itself, can lead to paralysis, loss of sensation in the limbs, loss of bladder control and long-term, chronic pain.
+Damage to the vertebrae, or to the nerves and discs surrounding the spine, can lead to paralysis, loss of sensation in the limbs, loss of bladder control and chronic pain.

 - Neck injuries.
-Whiplash is one of the more common injuries suffered in a car accident and occurs because of the movement caused by the force of the accident.
-Whiplash can resolve quickly, or lead to more serious long-term consequences—even brain injury in some cases.
+Whiplash is one of the more common injuries suffered in a car accident and occurs because of the forceful movement during an accident.
+Whiplash can resolve quickly or lead to more serious long-term consequences—even brain injury in some cases.

 - Internal bleeding.
-Importantly, it is not always easy to know whether you are bleeding internally after an accident, making a comprehensive medical exam necessary even if you do not seem to be seriously injured.
+It is not always easy to know whether you are bleeding internally after an accident, making a comprehensive medical exam necessary, even if you do not seem to be seriously injured.